-EDCE 22071 - Research into Teaching: Bilingual Education
+EDCE 2207I - Research into Teaching: Bilingual Education

 This course supports bilingual childhood education candidates in completing a culminating project that involves collecting classroom data, developing and implementing learning plans, reviewing bilingual education research, analyzing their teaching, and assessing their students' learning.
 Candidates will consider the implications of their findings for their future teaching with multilingual learners.
-This is a Pass/Fail course.

 Credits: 2.
 Contact Hours: 2 hr./wk.
 Includes 10 hours of fieldwork.
-Corequisite: EDCE 7501G / EDCE 7502G and EDUC 1900G

-EDCE 22081 - Research into Teaching: TESOL
+EDCE 2208I - Research into Teaching: TESOL